avilesxd/code-destroy-aliens/README.md

-# 🚀 Code Destroy the Aliens
+# 🚀 Alien Invasion

-Welcome to the **Code Destroy the Aliens** project, a *Space Invaders*-style game developed in Python.
+Welcome to the **Alien Invasion** project, a *Space Invaders*-style game developed in Python.
 Get ready to defend Earth!

 ---